This chap is allegedly both the world's luckiest, and unluckiest man.

 A strange pair of twins who communicated in their own language, then went on to write (by all accounts, terrible) fiction.

-June and Jennifer Gibbons (born 11 April 1963; Jennifer died in 1993) were identical twins who grew up in Wales.
+June and Jennifer Gibbons (born 11 April 1963) were identical twins who grew up in Wales.
 They became known as "The Silent Twins" owing to their choice to communicate only with their immediate family.
 They began writing works of fiction but turned to crime in a bid for recognition.
 Both women were committed to Broadmoor Hospital where they were held for 14 years. [...read more]

 Elisa Lam was a 21 year old Canadian student who was found dead in a water tower on the roof of the Cecil Hotel.
 This incredibly creepy video was the last anyone saw of her.

 The Cecil Hotel (now rebranded as Stay on Main) in Downtown Los Angeles (640 S. Main Street) is a budget hotel with 600 guest rooms (originally 700).
 Constructed in 1927, the hotel was intended for business travelers but in the 1950s it gained a reputation as a residence for transients.
 A portion of the hotel was refurbished in 2007 after new owners took over.

 The Hotel is known for several suicides and its criminal activity which includes three murders.
 It is rumored to be one of the last places Elizabeth Short was seen before her murder in 1947.